-The above maps show the number of aircraft infringements during each year the location and height of each aircraft infringement.
-It is imperative that infringements are reduced because of the safety implications, and in addition to the delays caused to VFR/IFR inbound and outbound aircraft.
+The above map shows the number of aircraft infringements during this year including the location and height of each aircraft infringement.
+It is imperative that infringements are reduced because of the safety implications, and to the delays caused to VFR/IFR inbound and outbound aircraft.
 Links to Controlled Airspace Hotspot Maps from previous years can be found at the bottom of this page.

 Below are some tips which are helpful to ensure infringements do not occur: